SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD INDEX.md

 In addition, the supply of many industries, such as farmers, are overproducing and outpacing the demand of their products, leading to waste.
 Since the demand of their products is way lower than what they have, bosses lay off workers. (*Workers being laid off now have no source of income, further slowing the demand of supplies as they can't purchase what they need*)
 ### What did America feel that it had to do to recover from the Great Depression?
 America knew that it needed to gain money and create motivation to be able to support itself and keep standing for any longer.
-Projects such as [[The Washington Monument]], Public work programs like the [[New Deal]], and the [[The Hoover Dam|Hoover Dam]] are contributed to America's [[TGD Recovery|Recovery]].
+Projects such as [[Mount Rushmore]], Public work programs like the [[New Deal]], and the [[The Hoover Dam|Hoover Dam]] are contributed to America's [[TGD Recovery|Recovery]].
 ### What was the “Dust Bowl” and what caused it?
 In **1934**, multiple duststorms hit New York, 18,000 miles wide, carrying 3 tons of dust, for every American.
 The storms originated in Oklahoma, Texas, Colorado, and Kanas.
 The Top soil is 4 meters deep - dried up and was loose due to the 4 years of farmers.
 Static electricity build up between the Earth and the Dust, and as a result, it is lifted up and is further propelled by high altitude winds.
 ### What were the affects of the “Dust Bowl”?